How Laughter Helps In Schools And in the World Of Education

 Social play is critical to the development of children’s social skills and emotional intelligence.
 Restricted play results in deficient social skills which can lead to life-long physical, mental, emotional and social problems.
 Laughter promotes childlike playful behavior.
 New research shows that playful adults continue to learn social skills and improve their emotional intelligence.
 Learning requires that one lower what linguists call the “affective barrier.”

 This article reviews how laughter can help.

-This article includes valuable extra resources but you first need to register to the LOU Library to access them.
+This article includes valuable extra resources but you first need to register to the LOU Laughter Academy to access them.
 Doing so is free and you can unsubscribe at any time.

 (Refresh this page when you come back after signing up to display all of its content.)

 Therapeutic approaches to laughter such as Laughter Wellness and Laughter Yoga offer a physical exercise that works on the body and mind simultaneously.
 They boost systems that are switched off or disrupted by stress, especially the circulatory and digestive systems.
 They stimulate willingness to learn and retention improves creativity and self discipline.
 They provide tools to deal with stressful situations in new ways, providing an alternative to anger and aggression and resulting fear.

 Experience and learn with leading experts